Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 sudo certbot renew --force-renewal

-This is useful when you have made changes to your web server configuration and want to verify the certificate is correctly linked, or when you need to propagate a new certificate to a load balancer immediately after making infrastructure changes.
+This is useful when you have made changes to your web server configuration and want to verify the certificate is correctly linked.
+It also helps when you need to propagate a new certificate to a load balancer immediately after making infrastructure changes.

 Be aware that Let's Encrypt has rate limits on certificate issuance.
-Forcing renewal frequently may cause you to hit these limits, temporarily blocking new certificate requests.
+Forcing renewal frequently may cause you to hit these limits, temporarily blocking new certificate requests for up to a week.

 Reloading Services After Renewal

 Certbot can automatically reload Nginx or Apache after a successful renewal using the --post-hook directive.
-Without this, the web server continues serving the old certificate until it is restarted or reloaded, meaning some visitors may see certificate warnings for up to 24 hours after renewal.
+Without this, the web server continues serving the old certificate until it is restarted or reloaded.
+Visitors may see certificate warnings for up to 24 hours after renewal if you skip this step.

 Add the post-hook to your Certbot configuration.